 - In accident injury claims, the insurance company will often offer a quick but very low settlement before you have time to assess the severity of your injuries.

 - In property damage claims, they may take advantage of your urgent need to quickly repair or replace your home contents and offer you less than your claim is worth for a prompt settlement.

 - In any insurance claim, the company may delay payment for so long you are in a state of financial desperation and willing to take just about any offer.

 The Insurance Company’s Obligation to You

 This having been said, when you buy an insurance policy, you are entering into a contract with the provider; implicit in that contract is the understanding that you can expect to be dealt with fairly and in good faith.
 This means that your claim should be promptly investigated and not unreasonably delayed or denied, and that the payment should be adequate compensation for your damages.
 When the company fails in this regard, you may have a case for a bad faith law suit against your insurer.

 What to Do When Your Insurance Company Lowballs Your Claim

-If you have been struggling with your insurance company to get a payment that is sufficient to cover all of your damages and they are stonewalling, attempting to pressure you into accepting a fraction of the value of your claim, it may be time to call in a good insurance bad faith attorney.
+If you have been struggling with your insurance company to get a payment that is sufficient to cover all of your damages and they are stonewalling, attempting to pressure you into accepting a fraction of the value of your claim, it may be time to call in a qualified insurance bad faith attorney.
 Going up against an insurance company is not an easy task.
-Insurers are generally large, wealthy corporations with extensive financial resources and sophisticated in-house attorneys, fully prepared to fight any attempt on your part to achieve a just settlement.
+Insurers are generally large, wealthy corporations with extensive financial resources and sophisticated in-house attorneys, fully prepared to fight any attempt on your part to achieve a just and fair settlement.
 An individual can seldom prevail in a bad faith action without an attorney who knows the ins and outs of insurance law and how the industry operates.

 Where to Go for Help